facebookarchive/fbmentorship/exercises/Icebreaker.md

 <<<<<<< HEAD

 <pre>
 Hello my name is Mobeen Ashraf.
 I am a CS final year student.
-I like to code in various technologies and is not particularly aligned to any 1 language or technology.
+I like to code in various technologies and am not particularly aligned to any 1 language or technology.
 I like to learn and experiment with new things.
-My favorite quote is "Work is the best antidote to sorrows".
+My favorite quote is "Work is the best antidote to sorrows - Sherlock Holmes ".
 </pre>

 =======